Cenotes in Mexico

 The second dive, also called Bat Cave, feels like a real cave dive.
 Here it is darker, because we are in an air-filled cave.
 Past beautiful stalactite formations, we emerge in the Bat Cave.
 We admire the numerous bats hanging from the ceiling.
 Look for fossils, proof that this tunnel system used to be below sea level.

-Cenotes in Mexico on the Yucatan Peninsula: Gran Cenote
+The best Cenotes in Mexico, Yucatan Halbinsel: Gran Cenote

 Angelita Cenote in Mexico